roycuadra/Mini-Solar-Energy-Monitoring/README.md

 A real-time, embedded solar monitoring system built on ESP8266 with live WebSocket streaming, historical analytics, and an advanced browser-based dashboard.

+> Note: This system is currently under development.
+Ongoing testing, adjustments, and improvements are being made to enhance its performance and reliability over time.
 ---
-## ⚠️ Measurement Accuracy Disclaimer
+## Measurement Accuracy Disclaimer

 This system is designed for DIY monitoring purposes only.
 Readings may differ slightly (±1–2%) from standard digital multimeters due to component tolerances and ADC resolution.

 It is not intended for precision or laboratory-grade measurements.

 ---
 ## Overview
 This project measures and visualizes solar energy parameters including: